dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 may be expected to attest to both standard and post-quantum components, is subtler to design and implement due to the potential separability of the composite signatures and the risk of downgrade/stripping attacks.
-There are also a range of requirements and properties that may be required from dual signatures, not all of which can be achieved at once.
+There are also a range of requirements and properties that may be required from hybrid signatures, not all of which can be achieved at once.

 This document focuses on explaining advantages and disadvantages of different